Sensitivity increase of 3D printed, self-sensing, carbon fibers structures with conductive filament matrix due to flexural loading: Discussion

 \subsection{Mechanism for increase in sensitivity}

-Taking into account the results, the most likely mechanism for the change in sensitivity during loading is fiber breakage.
+Taking into account the results and existing literature~\cite{Chang2025-he,LIU2025}, the likely dominant mechanism for the change in sensitivity during loading is fiber breakage.
 When loaded sufficiently, in a fiber some of the carbon monofilaments break due to the compressive stress.
-When strained, these broken monofilaments lose contact with each other, causing a increase in the strain gauge resistance.
+When strained, these broken monofilaments lose contact with each other, causing an increase in the strain gauge resistance.
 More broken monofilaments means an increase in electrical contact loss, causing a higher sensitivity.
-This is likely what was observed in the results, since more ``break-in'' force caused a higher increase in sensitivity.
-When too many monofilaments have broken, some monofilaments lose contact entirely, which might cause the decrease in sensitivity observed in figure~\ref{fig:breakin_flipped} A. Before the decrease in sensitivity, the gauge factors achieved by the strain gauges are a lot higher than what is possible with the intrinsic properties of carbon fiber~\cite{CF_piezoresistive}, which could indicate that these strain gauges operate similarly to crack-based sensors~\cite{crack_review}.
+This is likely what was observed in the results, since more pre-stress load caused a higher increase in sensitivity.
+When too many monofilaments have broken, some monofilaments lose contact entirely (pull-out), which might cause the decrease in sensitivity observed in figure~\ref{fig:breakin_flipped} A. Before the decrease in sensitivity, the gauge factors achieved by the strain gauges are a lot higher than what is possible with the intrinsic properties of carbon fiber~\cite{CF_piezoresistive}, which could indicate that these strain gauges operate similarly to crack-based sensors~\cite{zhou2022}.

 Given the high stresses experienced by the fibers due to loading and the residual thermal stresses, table~\ref{tab:stresses}, fiber breakage is solely expected in compression.
 As seen in figure~\ref{fig:results_pr}, the sensitivity only increases for the samples in compression, which indicates change in sensitivity and fiber breakage are related.
 It should be noted that the calculated stress values only apply in the linear region of the material, before any of the fibers break, so the real stresses after the first fibers break are different than calculated.
 This explains why in the flipped orientation, the sensitivity increases for the fibers in tension too; the stress is higher than calculated due to a damage-induced local stress concentration at the place where the fibers broke in the initial orientation.
 Fiber breakage and other failure mechanisms, such as fiber/matrix debonding and matrix cracking, combined with the pre-existing voids, will lead to higher stress concentrations and hence higher strain on the fibers, ultimately leading to higher gauge factors.